Pap smear

 STD/STI Screening & Treatment

-STD’s and STI’s are passed from person to person through any sexual activity.
-They don’t always cause symptoms, or the symptoms may be mild, so it is possible to contract an infection and even spread it others without knowing that you have been infected.
-This is why it is important to be tested for STD’s and STI’s if you are sexually active.
+Sexually transmitted diseases (STDs) and sexually transmitted infections (STIs) are passed from person to person through any sexual activity.
+They don’t always cause symptoms, or the symptoms may be mild, so it is possible to spread it to others without knowing that you have been infected.
+This is why it is important to be tested for STDs and STIs.

 Approximately 20 million new cases of Sexually Transmitted Diseases and Sexually Transmitted Infections (STD/STI) occur every year in the US.
 Of the millions of affected people, over 50% of them are aged 15-24!